Any Trouble: Early days

 Any Trouble's founding members Clive Gregson (guitar), Tom Jackson (vocals) and Chris Parks (guitar) met at Crewe and Alsager Teacher Training College in 1974.
-Soon after, Mel Harley (drums) and Phil Barnes (bass) completed the line up.
+Soon after, Mel Harley (drums) and Phil Barnes (bass) completed the lineup.

 Initially Any Trouble were a covers band, playing anything they liked, including songs by Bob Dylan, The Band and a selection of American rock and roll numbers.
 With the advent of punk rock and then new wave, Clive Gregson realised they needed a change of material and started taking songwriting seriously.
 He explained in a 1999 interview, "We were like a human jukebox and it was obvious to me then if we wanted to get anywhere we needed original songs.
 I started to take it a bit more seriously then".

 After vocalist Tom Jackson left, the band was fronted by rhythm guitarist and songwriter Clive Gregson.
 The remaining four were the first Any Trouble line-up to record, initially releasing the Gregson composition "Yesterday's Love" as an indie single in 1979.
 This was picked up by some radio stations and was played by BBC Radio 1 DJs John Peel, Andy Peebles and others in the UK.